${\bf 2k_F}$ Density Wave Instability of Composite Fermi Liquid: Abstract

 \section{Abstract}

-We investigate the $2k_F$ density-wave instability of the non-Fermi liquid states by combining exact diagonalization with renormalization group analysis.
-At half-filled zeroth Landau level, we study the fate of composite Fermi liquid in the presence of the mass anisotropy and mixed Landau level form factors.
-These two experimentally accessible knobs trigger a phase transition towards a unidirectional charge-density-wave state with a wavevector equals to $2k_F$ of the composite Fermi liquid.
-Based on exact diagonalization, we identify such transition by examining both the energy spectra and the static structure factor of charge density-density correlations.
-The renormalization group analysis reveals that gauge fluctuations render the non-Fermi liquid state unstable against density-wave orders, consistent with numerical observations.
-The possible experimental probes of density-wave instability are also discussed.
+We investigate the $2k_F$ density-wave instability of non-Fermi liquid states by combining exact diagonalization with renormalization group analysis.
+At the half-filled zeroth Landau level, we study the fate of the composite Fermi liquid in the presence of the mass anisotropy and mixed Landau level form factors.
+These two experimentally accessible knobs trigger a phase transition towards a unidirectional charge-density-wave state with a wavevector equal to $2k_F$ of the composite Fermi liquid.
+Based on exact diagonalization, we identify such a transition by examining both the energy spectra and the static structure factor of charge density-density correlations.
+Moreover, the renormalization group analysis reveals that gauge fluctuations render the non-Fermi liquid state unstable against density-wave orders, consistent with numerical observations.
+Possible experimental probes of the density-wave instability are also discussed.